 ⓘ TIP: Try some lamb or chicken that’s been simmered in a tomato and yogurt sauce.
 It’s served over rice or bulgur-pilaf.
 (Bulgur is a nutty Middle Eastern grain, and has a wonderful chewy texture).

 Internet and data in Iraqi Kurdistan

-Wifi: The Wifi in Iran is not the fastest in the world, but it is enough to get by and you will find it all across the country in restaurants and hotels (which usually offer guests free Wifi).
+Iraq’s wifi is not the fastest in the world, but it is enough to get by and you will find it all across the country in restaurants and hotels (which usually offer guests free Wifi).
 Internet is not much of an issue when you travel in Iraqi Kurdistan.

 Karwan helped us buy our sim cards in Erbil, at the bazaar.
 The whole experience was surreal.
 There were vendors that had piles of sim cards stacked on their tables, and they would just leave them unattended to go for tea!
 Same situation with the moneychangers; you’d see stacks of USD lying on a table, and the vendor wasn’t even paying attention to the table at all.
 That’s what the Kurds are like: they wouldn’t think of stealing.

 There is a Zeyarah line (Visitor’s SIM Card) that some recommend as the best choice for travelers due to its suitable local and international prices specially tailored to travelers.
 The SIM card is only valid for a maximum period 30 days (you must remember to extend it from 15 days to 30 days, though) and has some pretty good deals on data.
 We have never used this SIM card, however it has some good reviews from travelers that have.